 We do not recommend any private tests that are not signed off and verified.
 Therefore we are providing as many tests as we possibly can with a growing capacity.
 If the hon.
 Gentleman writes to me with the details of that individual case, I will absolutely look into it and make sure that one of the hundreds of tests that are being done in Ealing today is available for his constituent.

 Having raised the issue of testing capacity in Buckinghamshire last week, I am enormously grateful to my right hon.
-Friend for the supply of two mobile testing units this week, in the town of Buckingham and in neighbouring Aylesbury, but like many hon. and right hon.
-Members I also continue to receive a lot of emails every day from constituents unable to access testing, so will he update the House on progress for a permanent uplift in the capacity for Buckinghamshire residents?
+Friend for the supply of two mobile testing units this week, in the town of Buckingham and in neighbouring Aylesbury, but like many Members I also continue to receive a lot of emails every day from constituents unable to access testing, so will he update the House on progress for a permanent uplift in the capacity for Buckinghamshire residents?

 Yes, of course.
 My hon.
 Friend is right to raise the issue, and we have put more testing into Buckingham.
 There are hundreds of tests available across Buckinghamshire for his constituents and others, and we are working hard to ensure that the overall capacity has increased as well.
-Our constituents understandably want to get access to a test whenever they want one, and I understand that yearning, but we have to prioritise and, as I said in my opening answer, we have to put NHS and social care needs at the top of the list.
+Our constituents want to get access to a test whenever they want one, and I understand that yearning, but we have to prioritise and, as I said in my opening answer, we have to put NHS and social care needs at the top of the list.
 I make no bones about that prioritisation, but at the same time we need to get overall capacity up, which is what we are working incredibly hard to do.

-Like elsewhere, the numbers in Harrow with covid are on the rise.
+As elsewhere, the numbers in Harrow with covid are on the rise.
 Tests are available for key workers, but I am told that parents and their children cannot get a covid test “for love nor money” in Harrow or near Harrow.
 I say gently to the Secretary of State that that does not yet feel like a world-leading test and trace system.
-Will he take a specific look at the circumstances in Harrow, and in particular why the nearby test centre at Heathrow is so unused at the moment?
+Will he take a specific look at the circumstances in Harrow, and in particular at why the nearby test centre at Heathrow is so unused at the moment?

 The hon.
-Gentleman makes an important case for Harrow and I am very happy to take a look at Harrow specifically.
+Gentleman makes an important case for Harrow, and I am very happy to take a look at Harrow specifically.
 The capacity constraint is in the labs, rather than the centres.
-We have the centres available to be able to process a huge amount of tests.
+We have the centres available to be able to process a huge number of tests.
 We have record capacity in the labs, but it is in the labs where there is the constraint.
 We are bringing in more machines.
 More are being installed all the time, which is why capacity is constantly going up.
 Nevertheless, we clearly need to keep driving at that, because demand is going up as well.